-Recognizing that the “doing less harm” approach of sustainability is an inadequate ecological solution, there has been a clarion call to go beyond sustainability towards an adoption of ecological regeneration (See, for example, Hill 2011, Hill 2012, Hill 2013, Giradet 2013, Habib 2015, Gabel 2015, Wahl 2018) have advocated ecological regeneration as a comprehensive, effective, ecologically wise, and biocentric (rather than anthropocentric) practical solution to ecological and social problems.
+Recognizing that the ‘doing less harm’ approach of sustainability is an inadequate ecological panacea, several scholar-activists (See, for example, Hill 2011, Hill 2012, Hill 2013, Giradet 2013, Habib 2015, Gabel 2015, Wahl 2018) have advocated ecological regeneration as a comprehensive, effective, ecologically wise, and biocentric (rather than anthropocentric) practical solution to ecological and social problems.
 The word ‘regenerate’ means to ‘grow after loss or damage (as in the case of body tissue)’ or ‘to bring new and more vigorous life to an area, revive, revitalize, renew, rejuvenate, resuscitate’.
 Implicitly, ecological regeneration goes beyond environmental restoration; it entails practices and actions to stimulate and help reinvigorate natural regeneration of degraded environments or severely disrupted ecosystems.
 Proponents of regeneration contend that humans have degraded ecosystems to such an extent making it impossible for these to regenerate naturally.
 Hence, rather than simply minimizing or stopping such environmental degradation as prescribed in sustainable development strategies, they maintain that what is needed are efforts to repair, resuscitate or improve degraded environments to enable nature to take its course.
-In other words, regenerative practice requires human intervention to modify the environment like planting native species or building dams to trap run-off water to revive wetlands or improving the condition of soils by adding worms or mulching with compost and minimizing damage to the microorganisms and worms to revive or resuscitate degraded ecosystems.
-As Goerner (2015) delineates: “Regeneration refers to the self-feeding, self-renewing processes that natural systems use to nourish their capacity to thrive for long periods of time and their ability to adapt to unexpected, sometimes threatening circumstances.
-No system can sustain itself over the long-term, if it is not designed to continuously regenerate.”
+In other words, regenerative practice requires human intervention to modify the environment like planting native species or rewilding or building dams to trap run-off water to revive wetlands or improving the condition of soils by mulching with compost and minimizing damage to the microorganisms and worms to revive or resuscitate degraded ecosystems, among others.
+As Goerner (2015) delineates: ‘Regeneration refers to the self-feeding, self-renewing processes that natural systems use to nourish their capacity to thrive for long periods of time and their ability to adapt to unexpected, sometimes threatening circumstances.
+No system can sustain itself over the long-term, if it is not designed to continuously regenerate’.